ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/RViz-display-plugin/RViz-display-plugin.rst

 Exporting the Plugin
 --------------------
-For the plugin to be found and understood by other ROS packages (in this case, rviz), it needs a “plugin_description.xml” file.
+For the plugin to be found and understood by other ROS packages (in this case, rviz), it needs a ``plugin_description.xml`` file.
-This file can be named anything you like, as it is specified in the plugin package's “package.xml” file like so:
+This file can be named anything you like, as it is specified in the plugin package's ``package.xml`` file like so:

 .. code-block:: xml